tum-pbs/PhiFlow/README.md

 - Support for a variety of differentiable simulation types, from Burgers over Navier-Stokes to the Schrödinger equation.
 - Tight integration with [TensorFlow](https://www.tensorflow.org/) allowing for straightforward network training with fully differentiable simulations that run on the GPU.
 - Object-oriented architecture enabling concise and expressive code, designed for ease of use and extensibility.
-- Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D smoke sim using NumPy and a 3D smoke sim on the GPU using TensorFlow.
+- Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D fluid sim using NumPy and a 3D fluid sim on the GPU using TensorFlow.
 - Flexible, easy-to-use web interface featuring live visualizations and interactive controls that can affect simulations or network training on the fly.

 ## Installation